NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 NIHON KOHDEN failed to justify use of the Smart Cables when out-of-context

 The use of a MULTI socket in Life Scope BSM-2301 bedside monitor is self-contradictory from the start.
 We have to ask why is the monitor avoiding the use of the MULTI socket to access the Temperature hardware if sharing is a preferred capability?
-This is a slap on the face for proposing use of MULTI sockets on bedside monitors!
+This is a slap on the face for anyone proposing use of MULTI sockets on bedside monitors!

 The two blocks of patient monitoring hardware in the Life Scope BSM-2301 bedside monitor are as follows: